 Differences and Synergies: Tracing offers system-level views; profiling provides deep dives into resource and code performance.

-Future Directions: Plans to expand features including profiling and Real User Monitoring (RUM) for comprehensive insights.
+Future Directions: Plans to expand features, including profiling and Real User Monitoring (RUM) for comprehensive insights.